wesen/go-go-labs/cmd/apps/agent-task-sqlite/README.md

 - Tasks with dependencies cannot be started until prerequisites are complete
 - Use `--show-deps` flag to visualize dependencies
 - Supports complex dependency chains
+- Dependencies can be specified by ID or project_slug/task_slug format

+### Task Assignment

+Tasks can be assigned to agents, automatically setting them to in_progress:
+- Only pending tasks can be assigned
+- Agents can only work on one task at a time
+- Assignment automatically updates agent's current work tracking
+- Use `assign-task` command to assign tasks to agents

+### Slug-based Identification

+All entities support human-friendly slugs:
+- **Projects**: Use project slug instead of numeric ID
+- **Agents**: Use agent slug for easy identification
+- **Tasks**: Use project_slug/task_slug format for clear references
+- Slugs are auto-generated from names but can be customized

 ### Flexible Location Storage